rumspeed/simple-side-tab/readme.txt

 = New feature =
-* Option for left or right location for the tab
+* Filter added to modify output of tab text (see FAQ)

 It's easy to use and simple to set up.
 From one simple settings screen, you can: